Lindsay-R/sinatra-crud-reference/README.md

 # Sinatra CRUD Reference

-This is a refernce app for CRUD applications with Sinatra
+This is a reference app for CRUD applications with Sinatra

 ## Routes